LevitatingBusinessMan/rubybar/README.md

 A bar for wayland implemented with Ruby and GTK.
 Configuration is done via a Ruby DSL.

-RubyBar is in many ways similar to.
+RubyBar is in many ways similar to Waybar.
+Both RubyBar and Waybar are `gtk4` applications using `gtk4-layer-shell`.
+However where Waybar requires static json-like configuration files RubyBar uses a pure-ruby DSL.
+The DSL allows you to configure your bar programmatically.

+You can even code your own widgets.

 ```RUBY
 widget :power